LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 Ok now we can now transition into `error` and `success` but we want developers to be able to handle these events so we will need to trigger behavior when each of those states is entered.
-This is easy to do - we add a new actions `onEntry` for both states:
+This is easy to do - we add a new actions `entry` for both states:

 ```js